This is an example of a project where the solution was more reliable, less labor intensive, and more elegant than the alternative... dead bugging.

 Figure 2 - New copper foil patterns prior to trimming and bonding to the circuit board surface.
 Two complete patterns are shown.

-For this project the accuracy and placement of the new conductor patterns was critical because these were bare circuit boards and the contract manufacturer wanted to run the bare boards through their normal stencil printing, placement and reflow process.
+For this project, the accuracy and placement of the new conductor patterns were critical because these were bare circuit boards, and the contract manufacturer wanted to run the bare boards through their normal stencil printing, placement, and reflow process.

-To ensure accuracy we first milled away solder mask from the area where the new patterns would be bonded using a milling machine and carbide end mills.
+To ensure accuracy, we first milled away the solder mask from the area where the new patterns would be bonded using a milling machine and carbide end mills.

-Figure 3 shows removal of solder mask from the circuit board surface.
+Figure 3 shows the solder mask removal from the circuit board surface.

 Figure 3 - Light areas show where solder mask was removed by milling.